pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 c) Four
 D) Two

 ?
+The variables starting with the letter t measure technical quality.
 Determine the total score for `t01` to `t05` for each respondent.
 What is the mean value of this latent construct?

-I> Use the `mutate()` function to add variables for each respondent.
+I> Use the `mutate()` function to add the scores for each respondent.

 A) 27.6
 b) 20.9